syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Update Operation:**

 To edit a row, first select desired row and click the **Edit** toolbar button.
-The edit form will be displayed as shown below and proceed to modify the any column value as per your requirement.
+The edit form will be displayed and proceed to modify any column value as per your requirement.
 Clicking the **Update** toolbar button will update the edit record in the Orders table by involving the following **Post** method of an API.

 {% tabs %}
 {% highlight c# tabtitle="OrdersController.cs" %}